Launch the search

 - Review and evaluate applications using the criteria formulated by the chair and the rest of the committee

-- Ensure that all applicants are considered equitably throughout the process
+- Ensure that all applicants are considered fairly throughout the process

 - Maintain confidentiality during and after the search